LADIES, WE'RE EXPLORING THE WORLD ON TWO WHEELS,

 Does Everyone Have To Do Training Camp, Even If I'm Amazing On 2 Wheels?

-Yes.
+A: Yes.
 Attitude and team-ability are weighted much more heavily than skill.

 What Does An Average Day Look Like?